braidn/blrrrg/posts/2021-06-11-multipass-powered-docker-on-macs.md

 and most importantly:
 the slow filesystem access.

-Below is a 'simplified' cloud-init .yaml file for bootstrapping Multipass VMs with Docker already installed.
+Below is a 'simplified' [cloud-init .yaml file][gist] for bootstrapping Multipass VMs with Docker already installed.

 ```yaml
 #cloud-config